About

 If you want to know about a society, examine its criminals, its scapegoats, its hermits, and its hobos.
 Look to people without privilege to see what privileges protect.
 If you are interested in the goodness of human kind and how to promote it, don’t ask questions of the slave owner, but of the slave, not because the slave is necessarily a better person, but because the slave has less means and fewer reasons to hide the truth.

 My great grandmother, Barbara Ellen Leffler, was an albino in the circus.
-My great grandfather, William Newton Sharp, was a tent man and a barker.
+Her husband, my great grandfather, William Newton Sharp, was a tent man and a barker.

 Matsuo Bashō left Edo (Tokyo) in 1684 on the first of four major wanderings.
 He traveled alone and on foot.
 On this first trip, he walked to Mount Fuji, Ueno, and Kyoto.
 On his trip over the narrow road to the deep north, he traveled with his disciple Kawai Sora, leaving in May 1689 and returning in late 1691.